 EFF-1: Horizontal distance route efficiency

-This metric is a percentage computed by dividing the length of the ideal horizontal route by the length of the actual horizontal route.
+This metric represents the extension of the horizontal route distance compared to the ideal one that is a computed by dividing the length of the ideal horizontal route by the length of the actual horizontal route.
 The actual horizontal route is defined as the 2D projection in the horizontal plane of the route conducted by the aircraft, measured in meters.
 The ideal horizontal route is the Euclidean distance connecting the origin point to the destination point of the aircraft, measured in meters.
-The ideal route as defined here is not feasible, especially for the constrained airspace where the aircraft are obligated to follow the street structure, and the referred metric will never take the value of 1 or 100%.
-This means that the lower bound that we have set for the optimization of the length of the horizontal route cannot be accomplished by any concept.
-That should not provoke any problems in our study since we are interested in the comparison between the three concepts and the result comparison to the ideal case.
-In case we were interested in the evaluation of the concepts in comparison to the shortest feasible path, we would be obligated to set a more realistic lower bound, but while that is achievable for the constrained airspace by modifying the street network to be bi-directional and using a graph search algorithm (e.g., (Sedov & Polischuk, 2018) Dijkstra’s algorithm) on it, the computation of the shortest path for the open and mixed airspace is a much more complex task due to the lack of structure in the open airspace. per aircraft
+The ideal route as defined here is in most cases not feasible, especially for the constrained airspace where the aircraft are obligated to follow the street network, and the referred metric will never take the value of 1 or 100%.
+It simply represents the lower bound of horizontal distance, that is ideal from optimization point of view, and that provide the same reference for all concepts and allows concept comparison.
+If one is interested in pure evaluation of the concept performance with respect to efficiency and prefer on using the shortest feasible path, then it would be obligated to set a more realistic lower bound.
+But while that is achievable for the constrained airspace by modifying the street network to be bi-directional and using a graph search algorithm such as Dijkstra’s algorithm (Sedov & Polischuk, 2018), the computation of the shortest path for the open and mixed airspace is a much more complex task due to the lack of structure in the open airspace.
+The equation for calculating this metric per aircraft is presented below.